Bunghoolio/DisasterResponsePipeline/README.md

 The dataset used in this project was provided by [Figure Eight Inc.](https://en.wikipedia.org/wiki/Figure_Eight_Inc.).
 This dataset contains messages that were sent during disaster events via social media.
 Leveraging this dataset a ML classifier was built to identify messages and their related events.

-Within this project, data cleaning and model building steps will be performed leveraging pipelines, GridSearch and automation.
-The final model will be used in a Flask Web App to enable end users to classify any (English) message to any related disaster.
+Within this project, data cleaning and model building steps was performed leveraging pipelines, GridSearch and automation.
+The final model will be used in a Flask Web App to enable end users to classify any (English) message to any related disaster event.

 ## File Descriptions <a name ='files'></a>
 ### 1. ETL pipeline